carlsborg/dust/README.md

 [worker2]
 ```

-Note that we are demultiplexing full interactive ssh shells here:
+### These are demultiplexed fully interactive ssh shells !

 So this works: